Jagan Nath Azad: Building bridges

-India & Pakistan: The single event that affected Azad more than any other was the partition of India.
+India and Pakistan: The single event that affected Azad more than any other was the partition of India.
 Before the partition, he worked as personal assistant to the Secretary, Communal Harmony Movement (Lahore) for a time and, when Sir Sikander Hayaat Khan (Unionist Muslim League) published a newsletter, Azad (a Hindu) travelled around Punjab spreading the word of the League.
 After the partition he always wished Pakistan well and firmly believed that "political divisions cannot divide the Indian poets from their love of Pakistan, nor the Pakistani poets from their love for India".

 Azad was a passionate advocate of close friendship and bonding between the people of India and Pakistan.

-Kashmir: During his 10-year tenure of Srinagar (Kashmir) as representative of the Government of India, Azad forged and cemented strong links with every shade of opinion in Kashmir ranging from Mirwaiz Molvi Mohammad Umar Farooq (Kashmiri religious & political leader) to Sheikh Mohammad Abdullah (Prime Minister of Kashmir).
+Kashmir: During his 10-year tenure of Srinagar (Kashmir) as representative of the Government of India, Azad forged and cemented strong links with every shade of opinion in Kashmir ranging from Mirwaiz Molvi Mohammad Umar Farooq (Kashmiri religious and political leader) to Sheikh Mohammad Abdullah (Prime Minister of Kashmir).
 Kashmiris recognised Azad as an unbiased intellectual who was imbibed only with the spirit of humanity, not as ‘an agent of the Government’.

-It is not a co-incidence that Kashmir witnessed a golden era of peace & progress in the 1970s & 80s – the time of Azad’s efforts in building bridges in the State.
+It is not a co-incidence that Kashmir witnessed a golden era of peace and progress in the 1970s and 80s – the time of Azad’s efforts in building bridges in the State.

 He received the National Unity Award 2001–02 from Himotkarsh, Sahitya, Sabskriti aivam Jan Kalayan Parishad of Kashmir.

 Awards and honours

 During his life Azad was the honoured recipient of numerous awards for his contribution to Urdu Literature and work on Allama Iqbal.
-Both the Governments of India & Pakistan (central & regional) presented him with trophies & citations.
+Both the Governments of India and Pakistan (central and regional) presented him with trophies and citations.
 The Government of Pakistan awarded him the President of Pakistan's Gold Medal for his services to Urdu literature and the Government of India presented him with the Award for Services in the Cause of Strengthening Indo-Soviet Cultural Relations.
-Azad received the Minar-e-Pakistan from the Chief Minister of West Punjab (Pakistan) and Shiromani Sahityakar & Robe of Honour from the Government of East Punjab (India).
+Azad received the Minar-e-Pakistan from the Chief Minister of West Punjab (Pakistan) and Shiromani Sahityakar and Robe of Honour from the Government of East Punjab (India).

-Local, national & international literary organisations including the Ghalib Institute, Ghalib Memorial Society, All India Meer Academy, Iqbal International Congress, Iqbal Memorial Trust, The Urdu Society of Canada, The Houston (Texas) Literary Society, The World Urdu Conference, various universities (including the University of Peking (China) bestowed him with honours.
-He was presented with awards for his literary works, invited to preside over their functions, launch their publications and present awards to winners of their awards.
+Local, national, and international literary organisations including the Ghalib Institute, Ghalib Memorial Society, All India Meer Academy, Iqbal International Congress, Iqbal Memorial Trust, The Urdu Society of Canada, The Houston (Texas) Literary Society, The World Urdu Conference, various universities (including the University of Peking (China) bestowed him with honours.
+He was presented with awards for his literary works, invited to preside over their functions, launch their publications, and present awards to winners of their awards.